dgarnier/GSPD/README.md

 - **kstar EXAMPLE:** computes a sequence of equilibria starting with rampup and then diverting, loosely based on kstar shot 23436.

-- **sparc EXAMPLE:** designs a strike point sweep that holds core shaping constant and satisfies power supply constraints, beginning with a 5MA, lower-single null equilibrium.
+- **sparc EXAMPLE_001:** designs a strike point sweep that holds core shaping constant and satisfies power supply constraints, beginning with a 5MA, lower-single null equilibrium.

+- **sparc EXAMPLE_002:** designs the first few seconds of the sparc primary reference discharge, beginning with coil and vessel currents from plasma breakdown+startup

 To run any of these: